dougeby/IntuneDocs/intune/windows-autopilot-hybrid.md

 4. Choose **OK** > **Create**.
 The profile is created, and appears in the list.
 5. To assign the profile, follow the steps under [Assign a device profile](device-profile-assign.md#assign-a-device-profile).

+## Next steps

+After you configure Windows Autopilot, learn how to manage those devices.
+For more information, see [What is Microsoft Intune device management?](device-management.md)